-- 1. A file on each student involved in a disciplinary action will be kept in the office of the Chief Judicial Officer.
+- A file on each student involved in a disciplinary action will be kept in the office of the Student Conduct Officer.
 This file will contain a copy of all material relevant to the case and its disposition.
 This file will be cumulative in nature. - 2.
 The file will be maintained in the Student Development Office until the student graduates from the College and then it shall be archived.
 For students who withdraw from the College, disciplinary records will be retained in the file through the end of the year in which the student was initially expected to graduate and then be destroyed.
 If the student is readmitted to the College, such records will be maintained through the adjusted graduation date and will then be archived.

-- 3. This file may be viewed by the Vice President for Student Development, Chief Judicial Officer or a designee.
-It may not be viewed by anyone outside the administrative or judicial system.
-This file may be examined during normal office hours by the student; and, requests to correct any alleged errors will be submitted to the Chief Judicial Officer.
+Regular Student Conduct files are archived for seven years; files of students who are dismissed from the College are kept permanently. - 3.
+This file may be viewed by the Director of Campus Life, Student Conduct Officer or a designee.
+It may not be viewed by anyone outside the administrative or Student Conduct system.
+This file may be examined during normal office hours by the student; and, requests to correct any alleged errors will be submitted to the Student Conduct Officer.
 With the permission of the student, this file may be shared with a professor or administrator who is recommending the student for a grant, award, internship, etc. The file may also be shared with an advisor who is working with the student on an appeal or subsequent hearing. - 4.
-This record will be confidential, and will only be released to a valid subpoena from the court.
+This record will be confidential and will only be released to a valid subpoena from the court.

-Annual Review
+Annual Review/Annual Security Report

-The Vice President for Student Development is charged with the responsibility of conducting an annual review of the Code of Conduct.
+The Student Development Leadership Team is charged with the responsibility of conducting an annual review of the Code of Conduct.
 This review will include any suggested revisions approved by Student Senate and other relevant offices/staff members.
-Ultimate approval of any revisions will be the responsibility of the Vice President, in consultation with the President of the College.
+Ultimate approval of any revisions will be the responsibility of the Student Development Leadership Team in consultation with the President of the College.
+The Student Development Leadership Team or his/her designee is also charged with compiling the college's Annual Security Report, file each year by October 1 in accordance with the Department of Education's guidelines.